 He has declared "revolutionary yes, communist no," publicly mocked Díaz-Canel, and sparked controversy by liking a post critical of Fidel Castro.

-Sandro's reaction to the first public appearance of "El Cangrejo" in international media suggests that, even within the Cuban nomenclature itself, Raúl Guillermo's emergence as a visible figure does not go unnoticed.
+Sandro's reaction to "El Cangrejo's" first public appearance in international media suggests that, even within the Cuban nomenclature itself, Raúl Guillermo's emergence as a visible figure does not go unnoticed.

 Filed under: